EVERSE-ResearchSoftware/RSQKit/README.md

 Please see our [Contribution Guidelines](CONTRIBUTING.md) for more details on how to contribute to RSQKit.

+## License

+All metadata in this repository in made available under a CC-0 license.
+Documents and data are made available under a CC-BY license.
+Software are made available under an MIT license.
+More information about our license can be found on our [license](LICENSE) page.

 ## Contact

 Please get in touch with the [RSQKit Editorial Board & Maintainers](mailto:mailto:rsqkit@lists.certh.gr) with any questions about this lesson.